open-telemetry/opentelemetry-rust/examples/actix-http/README.md

-# Actix-web - Jaeger example with HTTP collector and batch exporter
+# Actix-web - Jaeger example with OTLP Exporter

-This example shows how to export spans from an actix-web application and ship them to Jaeger via OTLP/gRPC.It uses the batch exporter to avoid excessive network roundtrips to Jaeger.
+This example shows how to export spans from an actix-web application and ship them to Jaeger via OTLP/gRPC.
+It uses the batch exporter to avoid excessive network roundtrips to Jaeger.

 Note: Jaeger supports native OTLP ingestion from